dotnet/sdk/src/Tests/dotnet-MsiInstallation.Tests/README.md

 ## Setting up a VM for running tests

 - [Enable Hyper-V](https://learn.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v)
+- For the tests to remotely control the VM, your host computer needs to be able to access the VM over the network.
+To enable this, you need to create a virtual switch for the VM which will also be shared by the host PC.
+In Hyper-V Manager, go to Virtual Switch Manager.
+Create a new Virtual Switch connected to your external network adapter, and check the box that says "Allow management operating system to share this network adapter."
+- Create a Hyper-V Virtual machine.
+  - You can download a Windows 11 .iso here: https://www.microsoft.com/en-us/software-download/windows11/
+  - In the networking configuration for the VM, select the Virtual Switch you created
+  - Under Security, check "Enable Trusted Platform Module" (and possibly the "Encrypt state..." checkbox under it), which is required to install Windows 11
+  - Start the VM and install Windows
+    - Probably you don't want to sign on to the test VM with a Microsoft account.
+Setting up with a local account is tricky, but you can do so with these steps: https://www.tomshardware.com/how-to/install-windows-11-without-microsoft-account
+  - In the VM settings in Hyper-V manager, enable all the integration services (so you can copy/paste files to the VM, for example)
+-

 - Create a Hyper-V Virtual Machine.
 A simple way to do this is to use "Quick Create" and choose "Windows 11 dev environment".
 This currently creates a VM with Visual Studio 17.7 and .NET SDK 7.0.401 installed.
 For now the tests are written to take this into account, in the future we may want to start with a clean installation of Windows.